ibm-cloud-architecture/refarch-eda/README.md

 <img src="docs/hl-arch-num.png" width="1024px">

+1- **Event sources** Events

-1- **Data and event sources** reference events coming from IoT devices, mobile apps, web apps, database triggers or microservices.
+reference events coming from IoT devices, mobile apps, web apps, database triggers or microservices.
 Click stream from web apps or mobile apps are common events used for real time analytics.
 An event producer is any component capable of creating an event notification and publishing it to an event channel or backbone.

 [Read more ...](docs/evt-src/README.md)